jeussantiago/CoinCompanions/README.md

 -   [x] BUG: when someone gets added to the group, it does not recalculating the debt
 -   [x] BUG: when you go into groupList.
 The users that are not part of an group or if no group they are part of has no expenses, GroupList.js throws a bug when it cant read total_credit (can try Ema)

+-   [x] user profile update (only allowed to udpate info if not user_id 1/staff user - can call it 'guest user')
--   [ ] create a button to delete a group.
-Only the user who created the group can delete the group (not sure if I have the creator noted in the models.
+-   [x] create a button to delete a group.
+Only the creator of the group can delete the group (not sure if I have the creator noted in the models.
 Might have to add that in.)
+-   [x] Format friends screen
+-   [x] format rest of app
+-   [x] add env variables for guest login

--   [ ] user profile update (only allowed to udpate info if not user_id 1 or guest_user_id)
+-   [ ] reroute the user if they aren't logged in for all screens except homescreen
+-   [ ] remove unused variables
+-   [ ] google login (if decide not to add, remove button from frontend or just have the button login using guest account)
+-   [ ] google registration
--   [ ] Format friends screen
+-   [ ] paypal payment
+-   [ ] add charts to individuals groups page (if don't add, remove box that exist there)

 ---